 Verdict: Wildly disappointed that I couldn’t pop the tablet with my own hands.
 Nowhere near as satisfying as popping a Persil Liquitab.
 5/10.

 And that was it.
 I’d done it.
 Sort of.
 My vagina had experienced its very first (and last) amateur vajacial!
-Did I have an upgraded vajayjay?
-It smelt better, I’ll give it that.
-A cleaner vajayjay?
+Did I have a rejuvenated vulva?
+Not quite.
+A cleaner vulva?
 If you consider papaya yoghurt a reputable cleaning agent, then yes.
-A smoother vajayjay?
+A smoother vulva?
 Abso-fucking-lutely not.
 I think I need some sort of vaginal landscaper for that.
 Regardless, I shan’t be dipping my fanny into the murky, mango-clad waters of vajacial’ing again anytime soon.